dafrabzinator/STOCK_API/README.md

 ## Introduction
 This script uses the Interactive Brokers API to implement a trading algorithm.
-The algorithm uses data from the Yahoo Finance API and two different trading strategies: Moving Average Crossover and Bollinger Bands.
+The algorithm uses data from the Yahoo Finance API and two different trading strategies: `Moving Average Crossover`and `Bollinger Bands`

-## Requirements
+## Usage
+to clone the project, run `git clone https://github.com/dafrabzinator/STOCK_API.git` on your command prompt.
-The following libraries and packages need to be installed: run `pip install -r requirements` to install
+The following libraries and packages also need to be installed:
 - http
 - ibapi
 - yfinance